art discussion: balance and artistic context

 ther e is so much overcategorization and a lack of recognition for nuanced art styles. attributes don't

-necessarily have to be labelled but recognized as a mere
+necessarily have to be labelled but recognized as a mere aspect of one's artistic context.

 my art style as of now isn't exactly 'anime' but more inspired, solely due to how i've been